spiker00t/ctf-writeups/2025/cte/reverse/pors/README.md

-# (Reverse - CWTE 2025) PORS
+# CWTE 2025 - Write-Up for the challenge PORS (Reverse)

-**TL;DR:** Obfuscated program whose logic is encoded in sigreturn frames.
+**TL;DR:** Program obfuscation based on sigreturn frames.

-PORS is a challenge I authored for Compete With Team Europe 2025, a training CTF where all the ECSC national teams play against Team Europe.
+PORS is a challenge I authored on the behalf of ECSC Team France for Compete With Team Europe 2025, a training CTF where all the ECSC national teams play against Team Europe.
 It has been solved by 3 teams during the CTF.

+**Description** I suck at pwn, so I do reverse... and I am French btw.

-## Detailed description
+## Introduction

 For this challenge we are given two files:
 - an ELF x86-64 binary `pors`